rom1504/img2dataset/examples/distributed_img2dataset_tutorial.md

         .config("spark.submit.deployMode", "client") \
         #.config("spark.files", pex_file) \ # you may choose to uncomment this option if you want spark to automatically download the pex file, but it may be slow
         .config("spark.executorEnv.PEX_ROOT", "./.pex")
-        .config("spark.executor.cores", "2")
+        #.config("spark.executor.cores", "2")
-        .config("spark.cores.max", "200") # you can reduce this number if you want to use only some cores ; if you're using yarn the option name is different, check spark doc
+        #.config("spark.cores.max", "200") # you can reduce this number if you want to use only some cores ; if you're using yarn the option name is different, check spark doc
         .config("spark.driver.port", "5678")
         .config("spark.driver.blockManager.port", "6678")
-        .config("spark.driver.host", "127.0.0.1")
+        .config("spark.driver.host", "master_node")
-        .config("spark.driver.bindAddress", "127.0.0.1")
+        .config("spark.driver.bindAddress", "master_node")
-        .config("spark.executor.memory", "800M") # make sure to increase this if you're using more cores per executor .config("spark.executor.memoryOverhead", "300M")
+        .config("spark.executor.memory", "16GB") # make sure to increase this if you're using more cores per executor .config("spark.executor.memoryOverhead", "8GB")
         .config("spark.task.maxFailures", "100")
-        .master("spark://127.0.0.1:7077") # this should point to your master node, if using the tunnelling version, keep this to localhost
+        .master("spark://master_node:7077") # this should point to your master node, if using the tunnelling version, keep this to localhost
         .appName("spark-stats")
         .getOrCreate()
     )